revbayes/revbayes.github.io/tutorials/divrate/modules/simple_overview.md

 {% subsubsection (2b) Detecting the impact of mass-extinction events on diversification %}

-A final question in this category asks whether our study tree was impacted by a mass-extinction event (where a large fraction of the standing species diversity is suddenly lost, e.g., {% citet Hoehna2015a May2016 %}).
+Another question in this category asks whether our study tree was impacted by a mass-extinction event (where a large fraction of the standing species diversity is suddenly lost, e.g., {% citet Hoehna2015a May2016 %}).

-{% subsubsection (3) Diversification-rate correlation to environmental (e.g., abiotic) factors %}
+{% subsubsection (2c) Diversification-rate correlation to environmental (e.g., abiotic) factors %}

 *Are diversification rates correlated with some abiotic (e.g., environmental) variable in my phylogeny?*
 If we have found evidence in the previous section that diversification rates vary through time,